 Some say that first impressions last.
-This is particularly true during job interviews.
 With stiff competition from a very dense job market, a bad first impression could easily ruin your chances of being hired.

 This is the reason why good grooming is very important.
 The moment you step in the room and before you answer any question, your appearance is already under scrutiny.
 Be sure that your job attire is appropriate, to prevent employers from passing negative judgment before you even get to speak.